atlassubbed/atlas-basic-timer/README.md

 I have re-written simple timer scripts so many times, I figured I'd just write a basic timer to use.
 This timer is simple -- it takes a task and a number of iterations, and tells you how long it ran in nanoseconds (not guaranteed to be accurate to nanoseconds, but uses `process.hrtime` if it's available).

-Optionally, you can use `stat` mode to obtain **more detailed statistics**, such as the mean and standard deviation.
+Optionally, you can run each task with a number of samples, in which case the iterations will be run `samples`  times, for a total of `n * samples` tasks run.

 ## examples